 Yes.
 As with the California Board of Psychology license verification system, the information provided by screening evaluators will be available on the POST Website.
 However, evaluators will be able to maintain some of their information as private (e.g., phone number, email).
 Additionally, course completion verification information (e.g., certificates of completion, rosters) will not be available to the public.

 Maintaining an online list of psychological evaluators will allow for the tracking of both evaluator information and CPE courses.
 It also provides a resource for law enforcement agencies seeking the services of psychological evaluators who have chosen peace officer screening as one of their specialties.

 Providers – as well as others – may submit courses for approval through the online CPE tracking system.
 The submitted information will be reviewed to determine if it meets the required quality and content criteria.
 If approved, it will be added to the list of POST-approved courses.

 9. How do I find POST-approved training?

 POST-approved CPE courses are listed on the POST Website.

 10. What responsibility will an agency have for meeting this requirement?

 POST will have an online list of psychologists who submitted verification of CPE in order to meet this requirement.
 Agencies will be able to access this list to ensure that their psychologists are in compliance.
-However, an agency’s responsibility will be the same as that for ensuring that their psychologists meet current requirements of Government Code 1031(f) and POST Regulation 1955.
+However, an agency’s responsibility will be the same as that for ensuring that their psychologists meet current requirements of Government Code 1031(f) and Commission Regulation 1955.